oriangeneral/Shafririm/README.md

 [https://hueapp.herokuapp.com/](https://hueapp.herokuapp.com/)

-> Since the app is hosted on a free Heroku instance, it may need some time for it to boot.
+> Since the app is hosted on a free Heroku instance, it may need some time for it to boot up.

 # Documentation